 For a long time, the Russian authorities, in fact, did not pay serious attention to the state of affairs in the Kuril Islands.
-And this autumn the situation has changed dramatically.
-The Russian Ministry of Defense decided to mark modern weapons on the Kuriles.
-In particular, large-scale transfer of armored vehicles (T-80 tanks) and anti-aircraft missile systems (Buk-M1) to Kunashir and Iturup.
-And such a strengthening of the Russian grouping in this Far Eastern region, according to defense officials, is far from the limit.
-In particular, the MRKP Pantsir-С1, the Buk-М2 air defense system, as well as the Tor-М2 air defense system and the whole Night Hunter helicopter (Mi-28Н) will be delivered to the Kurils in the near future.
-For reliable protection of islands on the sea, the Bastion kit equipped with cruise missiles (Yakhont) will be used.
-“Yakhont” is an excellent anti-ship missile with a solid propellant booster capable of giving the rocket speeds of up to two Machs (twice the speed of sound).
-The homing system of this rocket is capable of capturing a target at a distance of 75 km.
+And this fall, the situation has changed dramatically.
+The Russian Ministry of Defense decided to mark modern weapons in the Kuril Islands.
+In particular, on Kunashir and Iturup there is a large-scale transfer of armored vehicles (tanks T-80) and anti-aircraft missile systems (Buk-M1).
+And such an increase in the Russian group in this Far Eastern region, according to representatives of the defense department, is far from the limit.
+In particular, in the near future, the Pantsir-C1 MRKK, Buk-M2 air defense missile systems, as well as the Tor-M2 air defense missile systems and a whole division of the Night Hunter class helicopters (Mi-28N) will also be delivered to the Kuril Islands.
+For reliable protection of the islands at sea, the Bastion kit equipped with cruise missiles (Yakhont) will be used.
+“Yakhont” is an excellent anti-ship missile with a solid propellant booster block, capable of giving the rocket a speed of up to two Machs (twice the speed of sound).
+The homing system of this missile is capable of capturing a target at a distance of up to 75 km.

 According to the military, the increased military presence of the Russian troops in the Kuriles will also be expressed in that several hundred servicemen will be sent to the islands additionally.
 And to accommodate such a large number of military men, modern housing and a developed infrastructure will be built with their families.
 The General Staff has already developed the structure of the updated military garrison in the Kuril Islands.